Family Educational Rights and Privacy Act

 Copyright Infringement Policies

-Information about the university’s policies related to the use of copyright material, including peer-to-peer file sharing, may be found on the ITS documention for HEOA page.
+Information about the university’s policies related to the use of copyright material, including peer-to-peer file sharing, may be found in the ITS document on HEOA Copyright Compliance Information.